annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/swipeevents.md

 # Swipe Events

-You can use the Swipe Events UI pattern to enable swiping on a specific widget.
+You can use the Swipe Events UI Pattern to enable swiping on a specific widget.

-## How to Use the Swipe Events UI Pattern
+## How to use the Swipe Events UI Pattern

-You can use the Swipe Events UI pattern to open a sidebar.
+the following example shows how you can use the Swipe Events UI pattern to open a sidebar.

 1. In Service Studio, in the Toolbox, search for  `Swipe Events`.

     The Swipe Events widget is displayed.